raum-dellamorte/raumEn-rs/README.md

 - accept keyboard and mouse input
 - move a Mob object with WASD keys
 - Terrain!
 (A work in progress)
+- draw text to the screen (plenty of tweaking to do here)

 Near future ToDo:
-- determine textures and objects to load from a data file
+- determine textures and objects to load from a data file (perhaps yaml?)
 - improve Mob movement
 - implement rudimentary animation